-According to Professor Jiri Barek, “the methods are experimental procedures of scientific research introduced by Heyrovsky are still in use in various nanotechnologies, biochemistry and other natural and medical sciences”.
-Jaroslav Heyrovsky passed away in 1967 and is buried at the Vysehrad cemetery in Prague, known for being the resting place of many notable Czech public and historical figures.
+According to Professor Jiri Barek, “the methods and experimental procedures of scientific research introduced by Heyrovsky are still in use in various nanotechnologies, biochemistry and other natural and medical sciences”.
+Jaroslav Heyrovsky passed away in 1967 and is buried at the Vysehrad cemetery in Prague, the resting place of many important Czech public and historical figures.

 Jaroslav Seifert – Nobel Prize in Literature (1984)

 Born in Prague in 1901 in a working-class family, Jaroslav Seifert is the only writer and poet from former Czechoslovakia to have ever received the Nobel Prize in Literature.